 I absolutely love to travel and see new things.
-A lot of people think that going to awesome places like Paris, France or Rome, Italy is an expensive thing to do but it is not.
+A lot of people think that going to awesome places is expensive, but it’s not.
 In fact, there are many places to vacation for cheap.
-If you’re interested, I can teach you how to vacation on a budget as well.
-Keep reading for my best tips!

 How To Plan A Vacation

 Planning a vacation on a budget doesn’t have to break the bank.
 Whether you go on an international trip or not, it’s still possible to do it cheaply and have a great time.